 Managing expenses in a Share House

 Keeping track of expenses is also an important part of living with roommates.
 If you or your roommates are struggling with tracking and splitting up the bills or getting them paid on time, consider using Osko by BPAY, which allows you to send and receive money in under a minute.
 Osko payments are available inside your internet or online banking app.
 Using an online bill payment system like BPAY makes it super easy to pay bills securely.
 You can even schedule payments* so you don’t have to stress about payment due dates.

 Managing groceries in a Share House

 Deciding whether you want to split groceries and other household items really depend on you and your roommates.
 Before committing you could start a roster for getting weekly “essential” groceries with a view to split the bill for necessary items.
 Buying other, non-essential items, is really up to personal preference.
 If you keep having to buy the cereal that you don’t like, but your roommate does, then maybe suggest another way of splitting up the groceries.
-Apps like Out of Milk and Our Groceries help you and your roommates keep track of who is getting what groceries.
+Apps like Our Groceries help you and your housemates keep track of who is buying what groceries.
 They also let you share lists, so you always know what your roommates are getting at the shops.